Zilliqa/dev-portal-old/docs/staking/phase1/ssn-operator/staking-ssn-commission-management.md

 ### Description

-`UpdateReceivedAddr` changes the receiving commission address to a new address
+`UpdateReceivedAddr` changes the receiving commission address to a new address.

 ### Parameters